dawidwozny/dawidwozny.github.io/_posts/2025-03-10-sharepoint-unatended-access.md

 ```

 ### Update existing file content
 Create local file manualy.
-Then update content of the file on Sharepoint with content of local file.
+Then update content of the file on Sharepoint with content of the local file.
 ``` powershell
 mgc drives items content put `
   --drive-id <drive-id> `